-As for gardening I am no expert, but how can anyone not want free fresh veggies in their backyard?
-Gardening for me started several years back in my 300 square foot studio apartment where I planted a few herbs in my windowsill and convinced my landlord to allow a tomato and zucchini pot on the roof of the building.
+As for gardening, I am learning as I go.
+Gardening for me started several years back in my 300 square foot studio apartment in the middle of Minneapolis, where I planted a few herbs in my windowsill and convinced my landlord to allow a tomato and zucchini pot on the roof of the building.

 About My Food

 Homemade food...I love to cook meals from scratch, ingredients in their most basic form~simple, fresh, seasonal, and usually pretty healthy.
 The world has gotten very busy, but I think cooking dinner every night, and eating good meals together is worth making time for.